Boniface Hardin: Holy Angels years

 By the mid-1960s, Holy Angels Parish was one of three African American majority Catholic churches in Indianapolis.
-From the onset of his time there, Father Hardin was attuned to racism in the Catholic Church as well as in the broader society.
+From the onset of his time there, Hardin was attuned to racism in the Catholic Church as well as in the broader society.
 He quickly became involved in protests opposing police brutality, segregation, poverty, and the construction of a highway, Interstate 65, that threatened to cut the neighborhood surrounding Holy Angels in two.
 He became increasingly radical, calling public officials to task, and exchanging his Roman collar and close cropped hair for a dashiki and Afro.
-When the existing prelate of the Archdiocese of Indianapolis, Archbishop Paul Schulte, was pressured to silence Father Hardin, he ordered him to return to St. Meinrad.
+When the existing prelate of the Archdiocese of Indianapolis, Archbishop Paul Schulte, was pressured to silence Hardin, he ordered him to return to St. Meinrad.
 Holy Angels parishioners and other supporters responded by staging a walkout during the Easter Sunday services conducted by Archbishop Schulte in Saints Peter & Paul Cathedral on April 6, 1969.
-The Archbishop subsequently rescinded his order, but Father Hardin decided that he could no longer serve effectively and resigned his post at Holy Angels in December 1969 to found the Martin Center.
+The Archbishop subsequently rescinded his order, but Hardin decided that he could no longer serve effectively and resigned his post at Holy Angels in December 1969 to found the Martin Center.